 Sometimes, if the sale of the property isn’t enough to pay off the loan, a deficiency judgment can be issued against the borrower.
 A deficiency judgement is where the bank gets a judgement against you, the borrower, for the remaining funds owned to the bank.

 Some states limit the amount owed in a deficiency judgement to the fair value of the property at the time of the sale, while other states will allow the full loan amount to be asssesed.

 Generally, it’s best to try to avoid a foreclosure auction.
-Instead, call up the bank to negotiate, or work with a local, reputable real estate firm like us at Best Texas House Buyers to help you negotiate discounts off the amount owed to avoid having to carry out a foreclosure.
+Instead, call up the bank to negotiate, or work with a local, reputable real estate firm like us at Best Texas House Buyers, LLC to help you negotiate discounts off the amount owed to avoid having to carry out a foreclosure.

 Experienced invested can help you by negotiating directly with the banks – or even eliminate the prospect of a foreclosure, even if your home is worth less than you owe.

 If you’re currently facing foreclosure and need to sell a property near Dallas, please let us know.
 We can help!

 We buy houses in Dallas, TX like yours from people who need to sell fast!